1. MagTech Ultra

 That means: “products that are inherently non-emitting sources of VOCs (stone, ceramic, powder-coated metals, plated or anodized metal, glass, concrete, clay brick, and unfinished or untreated solid wood flooring) are considered fully compliant without any VOC emissions testing if they do not include integral organic-based surface coatings, binders, or sealants.”

-The HPD shows a number of undisclosed ingredients: 3 undisclosed inorganic fillers (probably minerals), an undisclosed hardener listed as non-hazardous, an undisclosed water reducer (listed as persistent, bioaccumulative and inherently toxic (PBiTH) to humans), and an undisclosed strengthening agent (non-hazardous).
+3 undisclosed inorganic fillers (probably minerals), an undisclosed hardener listed as non-hazardous, an undisclosed water reducer (listed as persistent, bioaccumulation, and inherently toxic (PBiTH) to humans), and an undisclosed strengthening agent (non-hazardous).

-ASTM test results confirm MagTech Ultra is non-combustible, Class A fire rated, and suitable for use in fire-rated wall assemblies.
+ASTM test results confirm MagTech Ultra is non-combustible, Class A fire-rated, and suitable for use in fire-rated wall assemblies.

 Overall take on this brand: I don’t know how established they are.
 It is a good sign that they have documentation like the HPD.
 We know there is a toxin in there but we don’t know which one.